Matteo0810/kanna-uploader/README.md

 **Welcome to RaphiUploader source code**

 **What's RaphiUploader ?**
-RaphiUploader is a uploader to upload **videos**, also you can embed you video or share your video to other.
+RaphiUploader is a uploader to upload **videos**, also you can embed your videos or share your videos to other.

 **Version: 0.1**